 MY BUSINESSES

-I didn’t want to admit that I was not a financial success in my businesses or with my businesses – even that is an interesting distinction that I wrote both in my and with my businesses, I will explore this shortly.
+I didn’t want to admit that I was not financially successful in my businesses or with my businesses – even that is an interesting distinction that I wrote about both in my and with my businesses, I will explore this shortly.

 Admitting we were not financially successful, that we were struggling and just getting through.
 And that I had to find something different to do other than the businesses, meant I was a failure.
 What else could I do, where else could I go, what other value did I have to offer, I am not a good business person etc. The self-judgments went on and on and on.
 I did not want to admit these things to me.